 So, to find out if you’ve got what it takes to make it in the competitive world of fashion, check out our list of the top skills needed to become a fashion designer.

 If you’re going to create clothes, drawing abilities are a must!
 You’ll need to bring your ideas to life by drawing them on paper.
 However, if you’re not the artistic type, there’s still hope!
-As many designers have moved to digital technology to create their designs, you might find it easier to draw with software like Adobe Illustrator, C-DESIGN Fashion or Wild Ginger Cameo.
+As many designers have moved to digital technology to create their designs, you might find it easier to create technical designs with software like Adobe Illustrator, C-DESIGN Fashion or Wild Ginger Cameo.

 Good fashion designers don’t just need to be able to bring their ideas to life, but they also need to have a good eye for detail.
 To sell custom designs, every piece of thread, stitching, ruffle or pleat must be in the right spot.
 Essentially, you should be able to pick up on the delicate and intricate details that no one else will notice.